Joint spectral radius, Sturmian measures, and the finiteness conjecture: The induced dynamical system for a concave-convex matrix pair

+\begin{prop} $\A\in\mm$ is a finiteness counterexample if and only if no $T_\A$-periodic orbit measure is $f_\A$-maximizing.
+In this case there exists at least one measure $\mu\in\m_\A$ that is $f_\A$-maximizing, and there exist uncountably many sequences $\omega\in\Omega$ such that

-is $f_\A$-maximizing, i.e.~it attains the maximum in (\ref{logra}): $\log r(\A) = \max_{\mu\in\m_\A} \int f_\A\, d\mu =\int f_\A\, d\mu_{\underline{i}}$.
-If on the other hand $\A\in\mm$ does not have the finiteness property then, although at least one $\nu\in\m_\A$ will be $f_\A$-maximizing, such a measure will not be supported on a single periodic orbit.
-Nevertheless, $\nu$ may be chosen to be an ergodic measure (since it is readily shown that the set of $f_\A$-maximizing measures is convex, and any of its extremal points is ergodic), so that the ergodic theorem (see e.g.~\cite[Thm.~1.14]{walters}) implies the existence of $p\in Y_\A$ such that
+\end{prop} \begin{proof} The first statement is equivalent to that of Proposition \ref{finitenessperiodicequivalenceprop}, while the existence of an $f_\A$-maximizing measure $\mu$ is a consequence (see e.g.~\cite[Prop.~2.4 (i)]{jeo}) of the continuity of $f_\A$ and the weak$^*$ compactness of $\m_\A$ (see Lemma \ref{macompactlemma}).
+In fact $\mu$ may be chosen to be an ergodic measure, since it is readily shown that the set of $f_\A$-maximizing measures is convex, and any of its extremal points is ergodic (see e.g.~\cite[Prop.~2.4]{jeo}).
+The ergodic theorem (see e.g.~\cite[Thm.~1.14]{walters}) then implies that